Things you can only do in Spain

 See other galaxies from various islands of volcanic origin

 Did you know that there are several areas declared Starlight Reserves on our planet because their skies are perfect for stargazing?
 Spain has more than 10, and several of them can be found in the Canary Islands which are of volcanic origin.
 Specifically in La Palma, Fuerteventura and the summits of Tenerife, you will be able to see the stars like never before.
-You could visit the Roque de los Muchachos Observatory, stay in a Starlight establishment, go to astronomical viewpoints, take photos of the Milky Way or a meteor shower, walk through a volcano at dusk, etc.
+You could visit the Roque de los Muchachos Observatory on La Palma, stay in a Starlight establishment, go to astronomical viewpoints, take photos of the Milky Way or a meteor shower, walk through a volcano at dusk...

 See the imperial eagle or the Iberian lynx

 The Iberian lynx is the most endangered feline on the planet.
-However, it has gone from being on the verge of extinction to reaching more than 500 specimens distributed mainly in Doñana and Sierra Morena, in Andalusia.
+However, it has gone from being on the verge of extinction to around 650 specimens, distributed mainly in Doñana and Sierra Morena, in Andalusia.
 If you book a guided visit to Doñana and are in luck (not an easy task), you will be able to see this beautiful animal in action.
 A similar situation occurs with the Iberian imperial eagle, one of our most emblematic and endangered birds.
-Sign up for a guided tour through Guadarrama or Monfragüe National Park to try and spot them.
+Sign up for a guided tour through Guadarrama National Park (Community of Madrid and Segovia) or Monfragüe National Park (Cáceres) to try and spot them.